croquet/worldcore/README.md

    * update `CHANGELOG.md` with the next release version

-2. Make sure all packages have the latest dependencies
+2. If you have updated any dependencies (e.g., of the kernel on the Croquet library), make sure all packages have the latest dependencies

         lerna clean
         lerna bootstrap